sap-tutorials/Tutorials/tutorials/abap-environment-soap-web-services/abap-environment-soap-web-services.md

 [ACCORDION-BEGIN [Step 4: ](Consume web service)]

-This step shows an simple example of a web service consumption.
+This step shows a simple example of a web service consumption.

   1. Right-click **Source Code Library** and select **New ABAP Class**.